Token Handler Design Overview

 Conclusion

-Using cookies optimally in an SPA is challenging, but needs to be done in order for SPAs to be secure.
+Using cookies optimally in an SPA is challenging, but needs to be done to protect against browser threats.
 The best current way to manage this is to use the token handler pattern, which improves security without losing any of the benefits of an SPA architecture.

 Gary Archer